 - 350 grams (2 and 1/2 cups) plain flour or all purpose flour

 - 1 teaspoon baking powder

 - 60 ml (1/4 cup) fresh lemon juice

-- Grease bundt cake tin really well with butter.
-Preheat oven to 180C (360 F).
-In a large mixing bowl, cream the butter and sugar with an electric mixer until pale, approximately 4 minutes.
-Add the vanilla extract and beat again.
-Add one egg at a time and continue to beat until mixture is combined and creamy.
-In a separate bowl, sift the plain flour, baking powder and baking soda and lightly whisk.
+- In a separate bowl, sift the plain flour, baking powder, baking soda and salt and lightly whisk.
 Add the dry ingredients to the wet, along with the lemon juice and lemon zest and gently fold with a spatula.
 Add milk and fold until mixture is completely combined and smooth.
-It will be quite thick – this is fine.

-- Pour the batter into your prepared bundt pan and then bake for approximately 40 minutes or until a skewer inserted into the middle of the cake comes out clean.
-Leave the cake to cool for about 15 minutes before carefully transferring to a wire rack to cool completely.
+- Pour cake batter into your prepared bundt pan and bake for approximately 40-45 minutes or until a skewer inserted into the middle of the cake comes out clean.
+Leave the cake to cool for about 15 minutes before running a knife around the edges and carefully removing the cake from the bundt pan and transferring to a wire rack to cool completely.

 - Meanwhile, make the lemon glaze.
 Combine the butter, sugar, lemon juice and milk and mix until smooth using a fork or whisk until smooth.
 Pour glaze over cooled cake.
 Scatter over extra lemon zest.

 Bundt pan: If you don’t have a bundt pan, you can use this recipe to make a two layer 8-inch cake.